VK3DNS/ECC200-generator/README.md

 # ECC200-generator

-it can be opened without arguments to open a prompt menu
+it can be opened without arguments to use a prompt menu

 it can be run with system arguments to batch process inputs